dylan-conlin/startup/README.md

     run "foreman start"

-**Example Command Line Usage**
+# Example Command Line Usage #

     consular list                                        # lists all available consular scripts consular start shortstack                            # starts shortstack via foreman consular start all                                   # starts all apps consular start shortstack; consular start designer   # starts shortstack and designer

-and don't forget about typing `control-r consular` from the command line to get at your previous commands!
+**Command line tip:** press `Ctrl + r`, then start typing the command or any part of the command that you are looking for.
+You'll see an autocomplete of a past command at your prompt.
+If you keep typing, you'll get more specific options.
+You can also press `Ctrl + r` again as many times as you want to, this goes back in your `.bash_history` to the previous matching command each time.